-'Must' means that adherence to the rule is mandatory.
+'Must' means that adherence to the rule is mandatory and must be followed without exception.
 There is also an occasional use of the phrase 'must not'.

 'Should' means that the rule is strongly recommended, with an expectation of adherence.
 However, circumstances might justify an alternative approach.
 This minimum good practice guidance should be followed unless there is a good reason not to.
 It is good practice for such 'good reasons' to be agreed and recorded by the local governance team (Group, District or County Trustee Board or Country Board as appropriate).